 - Vanilla extract - Enhances the flavor of your cupcakes.

-- Granulated sugar - Sweetens your cupcakes and also helps your cupcakes retain moisture.
+- Granulated sugar - Sweetens your cupcakes and also helps them retain moisture.
 I do not recommend using sugar-free substitutes in this recipe because I haven't tested these alternatives and can't guarantee how they'll turn out.
-I suggest doing a Google search for a recipe that fits the ingredients you have on hand.

 Tips and tricks